 How Does Chime Make Money?

-Chime makes money by charging interchange fees (i.e. fees merchants pay to financial institutions) whenever their debit card is used.
+Chime generates revenue by charging interchange fees (i.e. fees merchants pay to financial institutions) whenever their debit card is used.

 In the case of Chime, merchants pay around 1.5 percent of the sale amount to Visa.
 A portion of that 1.5 percent is then shared with Chime.